 Is there a difference in Prayer for Judgment and a PJC?

 No. A prayer for judgment continued in NC is the same as some may call a PJC.

 How does a Prayer for Judgment Work?

-A PJC works because if granted within the Court’s discretion upon pleading or being found responsible of a traffic violation or misdemeanor the Court will continue judgment upon your compliance with certain conditions.
-These conditions most often are payment of the court costs.
+A PJC is in the Court’s sole discretion.
+Once a person pleads or is found responsible of a traffic violation or misdemeanor, the Court may continue judgment upon your compliance certain conditions.
+These conditions most often are payment of the court costs and fines.

 A PJC is rarely effective for out-of-state drivers therefore it is often not encouraged to request a PJC if you are from a State other than North Carolina unless you have consulted with and been advised by an attorney from your State of license.

 When can you use Prayer for Judgment?

 A defendant may receive a PJC on most infractions and some misdemeanors.